zaufi/pytest-matcher/doc/api.rst

 .. py:function:: on_store(*, drop_head: int = 0, drop_tail: int = 0, replace_matched_lines: list[str] = [])

-    Edit a pattern before save it when :option:`--pm-save-patterns` option has given.
+    Edit a pattern before saving it when the :option:`--pm-save-patterns` option is used.

     :param drop_head: Number of lines to remove from the beginning of the pattern.
 Removed lines are replaced with a ``.*`` placeholder to retain structural compatibility during pattern matching.
 The number must